 - The fire alarm will sound. - Go with the children to leave the building calmly and promptly.
-Follow the green FIRE EXIT signs. - Assemble in the garden by the gate into the Walthamstow School for Girls car park. - Answer clearly as the Fire Marshal calls the register. - Don't go back into the building until a member of staff tells you it's safe to do so.
+Follow the green FIRE EXIT signs. - Assemble on the long path. - Answer clearly as the Fire Marshal calls the register. - Don't go back into the building until a member of staff tells you it's safe to do so.

-- If a sudden threat happens, staff will say calmly "We are in Lockdown" - Go into the nursery building quickly and calmly. - Help staff to close and lock windows and doors.
+- If a sudden threat happens, staff will say calmly "We are in Lockdown." - Go into the nursery building quickly and calmly. - Help staff to close and lock windows and doors.
 Follow staff instructions.
 Move to a position away from sightlines from external windows/doors. - Staff will knock on the door of 'engaged' toilets.
 If you are inside, come out and go to the main nursery. - Help staff to keep the children quiet and calm. - Don't use your phone unless the senior member of staff asks you to. - Stay calm and quiet until the senior member of staff says "all clear."